top of page

 One final list that helps us place our ancestors in a time and place, similar to the unclaimed letter’s list, is jury duty lists.

-Sometimes the lists are extremely brief and connected to a specific court case.
+Sometimes, the lists are extremely brief and connected to a specific court case.
 As such, you can learn what cases your relatives passed judgment on.
 That could make for many interesting stories.

-Other jury lists documents who served when and how much they were compensated.
+Other jury lists documents who served, when, and how much they were compensated.

-Are You Ready to Search Newspapers Further?
+Are You Ready to Research Newspapers For Your Genealogy?

 I hope your greatest takeaway from these 10 articles is the wealth of information available beyond an obituary.
 Newspapers can also point you toward other genealogical records with the added bonus of helping you know exactly when, where, and who is involved in those records.